-By day I am a long time VFX and Animation Producer, you can find my credits on Films such as Madagasgar and the Tinker Bell Movie.
-I currently work for a Video Game company.
-I live in Southern California with my amazing and talented husband, Marv Wolfman,
+By day I was a long time VFX and Animation Producer, you can find my credits on Films such as Madagasgar and the Tinker Bell Movie and on Video Games such as World of Warcraft, Starcraft and Overwatch.

 I am back from the Convention in Phoenix.
 It was hot but I spent almost the entire time in the hotel and convention area so the heat was not a problem.
 Here are some pics.
 I did not take very many because I was too busy having fun! 😃

 Our Hotel and me standing at the entrance to the Sales Room

 There was a wonderful Simon Halbig Exhibit.
 There were actually several outstanding exhibits but I got pics of this one.

 I will be heading to Phoenix in a few weeks for the United Federation of Doll Clubs' annual convention.
 I have never been before but many of my friends and fellow doll club members attend every year.

 One fun tradition I have been informed of are the table favors for the various meal events.
 I will be attending a lunch and 2 dinners, which includes the Gala on Saturday evening.
 So I got to work this past week making my little gifts and thought I would share them here.

 When I was in Tokyo a couple of years ago I found the wholesale doll district.
 I was in heaven!
 I wandered around looking at shops and dolls and finally stumbled upon a little shop selling supplies.
 They had lots of different accessories taped to a board propped outside their shop.
 I went in and said hello and then, not speaking Japanese, pointed to the board.
 I eventually just picked up the whole board and the proprietor took me around to see bins of things as I would point to each item I wanted on the sign.
 It was fabulous.
 The owner was very kind and I came home with LOTs of little things.
 So the first favor I made was Japanese in theme and it was for the Gala dinner.